dukelaw/virtual-bookplates/readme.md

 Python.yml is triggered after app.yml through main.yml.
 The python.yml playbook installs essential python modules to whatever environment the app will be running on such as python-devel, pip, etc.

+# instructions for manual deployment on production machine(extranet)
+- log into root: sudo -s
+- Go to the project directory: cd /srv/www/virtual-bookplates
+- Clone the project repo: git clone git@gitlab.oit.duke.edu:law-library-webapps/virtual-bookplates.git
+- provisioning/site.yml is the first playbook that runs. site.yml triggers provisioning/appservers.yml.
+- According to appservers.yml, the first modules that need to be installed are the directives listed in the "common" playbooks.
+And then after that we need to install the modules described in the "appservers" playbooks.
+- So let's start with the "common" playbooks (virtual-bookplates/provisioning/roles/common/tasks)
+  - To get the order of the "common" playbooks, go to main.yml.
+You'll see that the order goes yum.yml, packages.yml, and then system.yml
+  - Going to yum.yml, you need do "yum install [module_name]" for the following modules:
+    - yum-conf-repos
+    - yum-conf-epel
+    - libxml2-devel
+    - libxslt-devel
+  - The modules listed in packages.yml should already be installed.
+  - Moving on to system.yml
+    - All we need to do is install mod_wsgi: yum install mod_wsgi
+- Now we turn our attention to the appservers playbooks (provisioning/roles/appservers/tasks)
+  - go to main.yml and see that python.yml runs first and then app.yml.
+  - from python.yml we need to install python-devel and pip:
+    - yum install python-devel
+    - yum install python-pip
+  - Now we move on to app.yml.
+Since this playbook involves installing app-specific dependencies, we need to install a virtual environment
+    - yum install python-virtualenv
+    -  cd /srv/dls/extranet (this is where our virtualenv needs to go)
+    - virtualenv .virtualenvs/bookplate-venv (creating the env)
+    - source .virtualenvs/bookplate-venv/bin/activate (activating the env)
+    - cd /srv/www/virtual-bookplates
+  - Now that the virtualenv is set up, we can now install the modules into this environment that are listed in requirements.txt.
+    - pip install -r requirements.txt
+  - Next, we need to move our configuration files (.wsgi and .conf):
+    - First we move the .wsgi file.
+Move to the /bookplate directory and then type: cp ../provisioning/roles/appservers/templates/bookplate-app.wsgi.j2
+    - Then take off the .j2: mv bookplate-app.wsgi.j2 bookplate-app.wsgi
+    - Now we need to edit the .wsgi file.
+Open it up in vi/vim and replace the venv_dir and app_dir with their respective paths (paths listed in provisioning/group_vars/production)
+    - Next we need to move the .conf file. cd into bookplate/conf and copy the file over: cp ../../provisioning/roles/appservers/templates/bookplate.conf.j2
+    - remove the .j2: mv bookplate.conf.j2 bookplate.conf
+    - Now we need to edit the .conf file.
+Open it up in vi/vim and replace app_dir with it's respective path (listed in provisioning/group_vars/production)
+    - next we need to create a link to this file in extranet's conf directory
+      - cd srv/dls/extranet
+      - ln -s /srv/www/virtual-bookplates/bookplate/conf/bookplate.conf bookplate.conf
+  - this should handle all the configuration.
+  - now cd /srv/www/virtual-bookplates
+  - apachectl restart
+  - go to: https://extranet2.law.duke.edu/bookplate/005130938 to test.
+  - to pull in code changes, make sure you're in /srv/www/virtual-bookplates and do: git pull origin master